-Though “coconut” is present all over the packaging, and is indeed the first ingredient, this creamer does not have a very pronounced coconut taste.
-Instead it provides more of an underlying coconut influence.
+Though “coconut” is present all over the packaging, and is indeed the first ingredient, we didn’t think this creamer had a very pronounced coconut taste.
+But it definitely has an underlying coconut influence.
 If you are an extreme coconut hater, then I would move on.
 On the contrary, if you simply love the taste of coconut in everything, know that this creamer aims for a more neutral flavor.
 When tasted straight, it does have a clean, pleasant sweetness and light coconut taste.
 But in tea or coffee, it’s very mild.

-Coconut Cloud Uses: Beyond Beverages
+Coconut Cloud Dairy-Free Powdered Creamer Uses, Beyond Beverages

 According to the Coconut Cloud website, you can also reconstitute their powdered creamer for a speedy coconut milk.
 You can mix 3 tablespoons of Coconut Cloud Dairy-Free Creamer with 8 ounces of water to produce 1 cup of light coconut milk.
 Increase the creamer amount to 1/4 cup for full-fat coconut milk.